 A useful online resource for GPs and primary health care teams, with the MND module recently updated (2017).
 You need to register to view (only an email address and password are required).

-We have recently launched a new MND New Zealand forum.
+We have recently launched the MND New Zealand forum.
 The forum is an online community for people living with or affected by MND to share experiences and support one another.

 The forum is public so anyone can go to the website and read the posts.
-We are emphasising that this ‘'is an 'open forum' so please only include information which can be made public.
+We emphasize it "is an 'open forum' so please only include information which can be made public.
 The Forum is not a substitute for professional advice.
 You should consult your doctor, or other relevant professional, before making any decisions that could affect you or others''.

 MND Care Australia